-And if a majority of your money is in the bank, you can’t just open your wallet whenever you’re about to impulse buy something.
+If a majority of your money is in the bank, you can’t just open your wallet whenever you’re about to impulse buy something.

 2. Set a Savings Goal

-And that is to set a savings goal.
+Tips number two which is just as important as number one is to set a savings goal.
 This has a bunch of amazing benefits to it.
 Believe it or not.

 When you set a goal, not only will it help motivate you.
 But it will help create a realistic timeline and make sure you are staying on pace to achieve that goal and whatever set period of time you have.